powerdistribution/powerdistribution.github.io/calculators/index.md

 Right now, these are all rather beta quality. **Use caution!
 No warranty!** These apps work best with a recent version of Firefox or Chrome.
-Most of them will work with Internet Explorer 11, albeit with a few quirks; only a few of the apps work with Internet Explorer 9 or earlier versions.
+Most of them will work with version 11 of Internet Explorer, albeit with a few quirks; only a few of the apps work with Internet Explorer 9 or earlier versions.

 If you find bugs, have ideas for additional calculators, or wish to contribute, please let [me](mailto:t.short@ieee.org) know.